FrankieT19/rg-sp-ds-style/docs/STOCK-INTEGRATION.md

 ## Compatibility limits

 Stock and stock-mod firmware layouts can change.
 Unknown emulator layouts fail with an explanation rather than silently selecting a guessed core.
 Return to Stock OS to use an unsupported route.
-External-controller hotplug and HDMI need further device coverage; please report firmware, display/controller and reproducible steps.